Need a contract for your business? Wondering if you can get paid for work done without a contract? Are oral agreements enforceable?

 Unenforceable valid contracts might seem like a contradiction, but they do occur.
 Sometimes circumstances arise that may invalidate an otherwise perfectly valid and enforceable contract.

-Here’s an overview of the most common reasons that render valid contract unenforceable:
+Here’s an overview of the most common reasons an otherwise valid contract may be rendered unenforceable:

 If a party is under the age of 18 or is unable to understand the terms of the contract and its implications, that party lacks the capacity to contract.